DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

   * The height difference between left and right child is 1 at maximum
 * Cons:
   * Lots of rebalancing during inserting new nodes
-  * Each nodes could only store one value
+  * Each nodes could only store one value while operating system load items from disk in page size (4k).
+  * Tree too high which results in large number of IO operations

 #### B tree
 * Based on the idea of binary tree, with the following improvements: